OfficialProtonDev/Person-3D-Tracking-Unity-Webcam-CPU/README.md

  - Make sure you have Python 3.8 installed
  - Open cmd and cd into this repository.
  - Install required packages by running ``` pip install -r requirements.txt ```
- - Download Iriun Client on your PC and the Iriun app on your phone (if using a webcam ignore this)
+ - Download Iriun on your PC and the Iriun app on your phone (if using a webcam ignore this)

  Customizable Settings:
  ```